Step 1: Determining if IRB Approval is Required

 - Open a new IRB application in the eIRB system.

-- On the Title tab, write “[Just-In-Time Request]:” in the protocol’s title box along with the protocol title if the grant proposal.
-The protocol title should match your grant title.
+- On the Title tab, write “[Just-In-Time Request]:” in the protocol’s title box along with the protocol title which should match your grant title.

 - List the funding source as “NIH” for Just-In-Time approval.